zorael/kameloso/README.md

 * remember to `dub upgrade` to get a fresh `dlang-requests` (~>0.7.0)
 * all* (non-service) plugins can now be toggled as enabled or disabled in the configuration file.
 Regenerate it to get the configuration file entries
 * New `whitelist`/`blacklist` handling needs testing
-* plugins can now mixin `MinimalAuthentification` rather than the full `UserAwareness` if they don't need `ChannelAwareness` and/or access to the `state.users` array
+* plugins can now mix in the slimmer `MinimalAuthentification` mixin rather than the full `UserAwareness` if they don't need `ChannelAwareness` and/or access to the `state.users` array

 # Getting started